JasonWaataja/JWS/README.md

 For example, "time 3m20s" will rotate the image every three minutes and 20 seconds and "time 120" will rotate the image every two minutes.

+The jws executable also accepts command line arguments that supersede the config file.
+Check the soon to exist man page for a list of available options.

+#### Files Section
+After a line with the text `files`, any lines with text on them are treated as files or directories to be added.
+Try to use absolute paths.
+An regular file will be added to the list of images to display and a directory will be displayed recursively with the images inside of it.

+#### Example Configuration File
 My configuration file looks like this:
 ```
 rotate-image